leftthomas/ACRNet/README.md

 [PACS](https://domaingeneralization.github.io) and [Office-Home](https://www.hemanthdv.org/officeHomeDataset.html)
-datasets are used in this repo, you could download these datasets from official websites, or download them from [MEGA](https://mega.nz/folder/cspmEISJ#uetXIhSBHvQBqDMh0Z4Ejg).
+datasets are used in this repo, you could download these datasets from official websites, or download them from [Google Drive](https://drive.google.com/drive/folders/1On11Q38QT4j8Sa00eX1eufKyGCOJy_Oe?usp=sharing).
 The data should be rearranged, please refer the paper to acquire the details of `train/val` split.
 The data directory structure is shown as follows:

  ```